CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 The only force to be computed globally is PM1, which is the only part having a complexity of $O(N\log N)$.
 Cutting down the computational load in this part helps keep the total complexity close to $O(N)$.

-The two free parameters to be tuned are the resolution of PM1 and the softening length $b_1$ in \cref{eq.PM1}.
-The grid size of the PM1 mesh $H_1$ is usually set to be $r_1$ times the average particle spacing, $H_1=r_1 H_p$ (\cubetwo set $r_1=4$ by default), So the resolution of PM1 mesh is denoted as the number of grids per dimension, $N^{1/3}r_1^{-1}$.
-Larger $r_1$ reduces the memory consumption of PM1 fields (Green's function, density, potential) and the global communication in FFT, by factor of $r_1^{-3}$.
-On the other hand, PM1 needs to be softened on scale $b_1$, by default $b_1=3.5H_1$, compensated by $R_2(r<b_1)\neq 0$.
-Larger $r_1$ requires a longer range of PM2 truncation, so the buffer size of the tile is enlarged, leading to a heavier PM2 calculation and memory consumption.
+The two free parameters of PM1 to be tuned are the resolution and softening.
+The grid size of the PM1 mesh, $H_1$, is coarsen to $r_1$ times the average particle spacing: $H_1=r_1 H_p$, and PM1's softening scale $b_1$ is set to $\beta_1$ times this grid size: $b_1=\beta_1 H_1$. \cubetwo sets $r_1=4$ and $\beta_1=3.5$ by default, balancing accuracy, speed, and memory efficiency.
+Larger $r_1$ reduces the memory consumption of PM1 fields (Green's function, density, potential), global communication, and calculation of global FFT by a factor of $r_1^{-3}$, which is suitable for parallel systems with low communication speed, and/or for extremely large particle number $N$.
+Larger $\beta_1$ improves the force matching accuracy between PM1 and PM2.
+In practice, $\beta_1\gtrsim 3$ yields reasonable results for accurate simulations, while $\beta_1\gtrsim 4$ provides marginally better force matching, but the simulation results already converge.
+Since PM1 softening is compensated by PM2 (whose truncation length is $b_1=r_1\beta_1 H_p$), increasing either $r_1$ or $\beta_1$ intensifies the PM2 computation and memory load.
+The same logic also applies to PM2 and PM3.

 The actual PM1 calculation starts from generating coarse grid density fields on each computing node, using TSC interpolation.
 Due to the geometry of TSC distribution function, additional one layer of buffer zone surrounding the sub-cubes is used to transfer the density information to adjacent nodes.
 The global, distributed FFT of the density field should then be applied on the PM1 mesh.
-There are many distributed FFT libraries can be incorporated into the code.
+There are many distributed FFT libraries that can be incorporated into the code.